-As of April 3, 2013, the total funds in all Receivership accounts are approximately \$11,204,522.16, which includes \$2,919,110.57 being in held in reserves for objections in the claims process and \$2,229,463.15 being held in escrow until a claim to these funds is resolved.
-The Receiver has submitted tax returns on behalf of Art and Peg Nadel seeking refunds in the amount of \$1,183,525.00 and \$2,123,594.00, respectively.
-The Receiver anticipates that he will recover a significant amount of the refunds sought in these returns.
+As of October 14, 2013, the total funds in all Receivership accounts are approximately \$13,402,701.32, which includes \$2,919,110.57 being in held in reserves for objections in the claims process and \$2,229,463.15 being held in escrow until a claim to these funds is resolved.
+The Receiver has submitted a tax return on behalf of Art Nadel seeking a refund in the amount of \$1,183,525.00.
+As with the tax return filed for Mrs. Nadel, the Receiver anticipates that he will recover a significant amount of the refund sought in this return.

-As discussed above, the Receiver has already distributed a total of approximately \$47 million to Claimants with Allowed Claims which were entitled to receive distributions, representing a total recovery of 36.75% of the Allowed Amounts for those claims.
+As discussed above, the Receiver has already distributed a total of approximately \$47 million to Claimants with Allowed Claims which were entitled to receive distributions, representing a total recovery of 36.75% of the Allowed Amounts for those claims and is working on a third interim distribution.
 The Receiver is diligently working on recovering more funds in the hopes to make additional distributions to these Claimants.
 To accomplish this, the Receiver is (1) managing and attempting to sell the remaining properties and other miscellaneous assets currently held by the Receivership; (2) pursuing pending litigation against clawback defendants; (3) continuing to collect on outstanding settlement agreements and engaging in collection efforts on judgments obtained in connection with litigation; and (4) continuing to pursue litigation against Wells Fargo and Anne Nadel.